SummaryRead the full fact sheet

 - Consult with social media sites for weight management and health advice.

-If you decide to start a very low-calorie diet (VLCD) using meal replacement shakes, bars or soups, consult a dietitian to make sure you:
+If you decide to start a very low energy diet (VLED) using meal replacement shakes, bars or soups, consult a dietitian to make sure you:

 - Are still meeting all your nutritional requirements.